Barry Lloyd: Playing career

-Management career
+Managerial career

 Yeovil Town

 Lloyd began his management career at Southern League Premier Division club Yeovil Town in August 1978.
 During the 1978–79 season, he oversaw a mid-table finish and won the Somerset Premier Cup.
 The Glovers were transferred to the new Alliance Premier League for the 1979–80 season and with the club's league form mixed, he was sacked in January 1981.

 Worthing

 Lloyd joined Isthmian League Second Division club Worthing in 1981 and won a double-promotion in his first two seasons in charge, with top-spot finishes in the Second and First Divisions respectively elevating the club to the Premier Division for the 1983–84 season.
 The team finished runners-up in 1983–84 and 1984–85, but failed to achieve promotion to the Alliance Premier League before Lloyd's departure at the end of the 1985–86 season.

 Brighton & Hove Albion

 Lloyd returned to the Football League when he joined Second Division club Brighton & Hove Albion as assistant to manager Alan Mullery in 1986.
 After Mullery was sacked in January 1987, Lloyd was promoted into the role, but he could not prevent Brighton's relegation to the Third Division at the end of the 1986–87 season.
 In his first full season as manager, Lloyd won immediate promotion back to the Second Division with a runners-up finish, largely thanks to 32-goal forward Garry Nelson.
-Two successful battles against relegation followed, before Lloyd guided the club to the 1991 Second Division play-off Final, which was lost 3–1 to Notts County.
+Two successful battles against relegation followed, before Lloyd guided the club to the 1991 Second Division play-off final, which was lost 3–1 to Notts County.
 One year later, Albion suffered relegation back to the third-tier and the club was in a financial crisis after years of over-spending.
 A 9th-place finish followed at the end of the 1992–93 season and Lloyd resigned in December 1993.